sokrypton/map_align/README.md

 # _map_align_
-_map_align_ takes two contact maps and returns an alignment that tries to maximize the number of overlapping contacts while minimizing the number of gaps.
+_map_align_ takes two contact maps and returns an alignment that attempts to maximize the number of overlapping contacts while minimizing the number of gaps.

 ### Installation
 ```sh